Speaks German, English, Norwegian

 Native speaker with organized, yet fluid approach

 Will travel further than listed by special arrangement (call take lessons to inquire) - especially via easy public transit.
+Currently only teaching online due to COVID-19.
 Professional internationally touring musician for 20+ years, Classical, Broadway, Experimental, Early music.
-Bachelor of Music; Norwegian State Academy, Master's of Music; M
+Bachelor of Musi

 A Better Way to Learn

 Here's why 2 million people a month use TakeLessons

 Norwegian is one of the North Germanic languages which descended from Old Norse.
 All the peoples of Scandinavia unitedly spoke Old Norse between the ninth and 13th centuries, but the language itself traces back to as early as the first century C.E.
 Eventually, Old Norse began to break up into more regional dialects, which have developed into the separate, modern languages of Denmark, Sweden, and Norway.

 Around the 11th century, the Norwegian people developed their own writing system for their language, but this part of Norwegian culture was extinguished in the middle of the 14th century due to the black plague.
 Near the end of the 14th century with a forgotten writing system, Norway united with Denmark.
 The two became one country, and Danish became the prominent written language.

 In 1814, the Treaty of Kiel separated the two nations.
 At this time, roughly 95% of Norwegians spoke Norwegian, but without a written standard, the language wasn't consistent throughout the country.

 During the 19th and early 20th centuries, attempts were made to standardize the written language.
 Today, two written forms are used: Nynorsk (New Norwegian) and Bokmål (written tongue).
 Bokmål, however, is far more popular in the 21st century, as only about 13% of Norwegians use Nynorsk.
 This is likely the writing system you'll learn, if you take Norwegian classes.